NAME

 type: nfs

 In short, this is more than just a new module.
-It is a step forward in making Proxmox management truly hands-off, repeatable, and enterprise-ready while staying true to the principles of open-source: shared knowledge, collaborative improvement, and the freedom to adapt automation to your exact needs.
+It is a step forward in making Proxmox management truly hands-off, repeatable, and enterprise-ready while staying true to the principles of open source.